Tor vs VPN: What Are the Similarities and Differences?

 Security

 Tor provides security by encrypting internet traffic and routing it through multiple nodes.
 This makes it hard to trace the origin of the traffic.
-VPNs, on the other hand, provide a much higher level of security using the latest protocols like AES-256.
+VPNs, on the other hand, provide a much higher level of security using secure ciphers like AES-256.
 It would be hard for even your internet service provider to see your online activities.

 Anonymity